JunkaiDong/junkaidong.github.io/physics/orthogonalitycatastrophe.md

 ### Bosonization from Schotte and Schotte

-After brewing for a year after the groundbreaking work by Anderson, a classic trilogy emerged from the writings of Nozieres and de Dominicis and friends [[2](https://doi.org/10.1103/PhysRev.178.1072),[3](https://doi.org/10.1103/PhysRev.178.1084),[4](https://doi.org/10.1103/PhysRev.178.1097)].
+After brewing for a year after the groundbreaking work by Anderson, a classic trilogy emerged from the writings of Nozieres and de Dominicis and friends[^2][^3][^4].
 They studied implications of the orthogonality catastrophe in the context of X-ray absorption.
-Instead of going through their monolithic calculations, I choose the easier path of Klaus-Dieter Schotte and Ursula Schotte [[5](https://doi.org/10.1103/PhysRev.182.479)] -- they were a couple, by the way -- and apply the Tomonaga-Luttinger(-Lieb-Mattis, but that's another story) liquid formalism.
-We will try to keep our discussion as broad as possible, to which we owe our knowledge to [[6](https://link.springer.com/book/10.1007/978-1-4757-5714-9)], sections 3.6 and 9.3.
+Instead of going through their monolithic calculations, I choose the easier path of Klaus-Dieter Schotte and Ursula Schotte[^5] -- they were a couple, by the way -- and apply the Tomonaga-Luttinger(-Lieb-Mattis, but that's another story) liquid formalism.
+We will try to keep our discussion as broad as possible, to which we owe our knowledge to[^6], sections 3.6 and 9.3.

 The statement of the problem is the following.
 Consider hitting your favorite metal with an X-ray photon.
 By energy conservation, the most common scenario is that a core electron is hit out of the core.